joolstorrentecalo/gitlab-foss/doc/install/next_steps.md

 - [Upgrade GitLab](../update/index.md): Every month, a new feature-rich GitLab version is released.
 Learn how to upgrade to it, or to an interim release that contains a security fix.
-- [Release and maintenance policy](../policy/maintenance.md): Learn about GitLab policies governing version naming, as well as release pace for major, minor and patch releases.
+- [Release and maintenance policy](../policy/maintenance.md): Learn about GitLab policies governing version naming, as well as release pace for major, minor, patch, and security releases.

 ## License